massalabs/massa-sc-tester/README.md

 `massa-sc-tester` is a minimal testing environment made for running massa smart contracts.
 This environment provides a ledger and a call stack that can be interacted with through a smart contract, as you would in the Massa network.

+## IMPORTANT NOTE

+`massa-sc-tester` is currently being reworked, this documentation is *not* up to date.

 ## What it does *not* provide

 `massa-sc-tester` is not a network.
 Some ABI calls that require blockchain data other than the ledger or the call stack have dummy implementations such as: